Elena Marushiakova: Main activities

-Elena Marushiakova and her co-author Veselin Popov conducted numerous ethnographic field researches and have published about Gypsies/Roma in Bulgaria, the Balkans, Central, Eastern and Southeastern Europe, South Caucasus and Central Asia.
-Their major works include the first book on Roma in Bulgaria (1997), a book on Gypsies in Ottoman Empire (2000), and a book on Gypsies in Central Asia and Caucasus (2016).
+Elena Marushiakova and her co-author Veselin Popov conducted numerous ethnographic field studies and have published on Gypsies/Roma in Bulgaria, the Balkans, Central, Eastern and Southeastern Europe, South Caucasus, and Central Asia.
+Their major works include the first book on the Roma in Bulgaria (1997), a book on Gypsies in the Ottoman Empire (2000), and a book on Gypsies in Central Asia and the Caucasus (2016).

-In frames of the RomaInterbellum project (ERC Advanced Grant 2016) led by Elena Marshiakova were published the volumes: "Roma Voices in History: A Source Book.
+Within the framework of the RomaInterbellum project (ERC Advanced Grant 2016) led by Marshiakova, the following volumes were published: "Roma Voices in History: A Source Book.
 Roma Civic Emancipation in Central, South-Eastern and Eastern Europe from the 19th Century until World War II" (2021), "Romani Literature and Press in Central, South-Eastern and Eastern Europe from the 19th Century until World War II" (2021), and "Roma Portraits in History: Roma Civic Emancipation Elite in Central, South-Eastern and Eastern Europe from the 19th Century until World War II" (2022).

-Elena Marushiakova and Veselin Popov also published in the fields of Roma folklore and oral history – the Studii Romani Series.
+Marushiakova and Veselin Popov also published in the fields of Roma folklore and oral history – the Studia Romani Series.
 They initiated the first museum exhibition about Roma in Bulgaria in 1995-1996 and the first international museum exhibition "Roma/Gypsies in Central and Eastern Europe" in 1998–1999 in Budapest.

-Elena Marushiakova and Veselin Popov read lecture's courses and hold public lectures at universities and research institutes, and at summer schools in Bulgaria, Germany, United Kingdom, France, Belgium, Iceland, Finland, Poland, Lithuania, Czech Republic, Slovakia, Hungary, Serbia, Republic of Moldova, Turkey, Japan, Australia, New Zealand, Canada and the USA.
+Marushiakova and Veselin Popov have taught lecture courses and given public lectures at universities and research institutes, and at summer schools in Bulgaria, Germany, the United Kingdom, France, Belgium, Iceland, Finland, Poland, Lithuania, the Czech Republic, Slovakia, Hungary, Serbia, the Republic of Moldova, Turkey, Japan, Australia, New Zealand, Canada, and the USA.